m-niedzielski/digital-voltmeter/hardware/calculations/input_protection.md

 - Accidental overvoltage
 - Reverse polarity connection
 - ESD / transient spikes (limited scope)
-Mains-level fauts are considered out of scope for this project.
+Mains-level faults are considered out of scope for this project.

 ## ADC Pin Limits
 From the ATmega328P datasheet: